Back to blog

 View LinkedIn

-Blockchain in healthcare fits when several organizations need a shared, tamper-evident record of events and no single party is trusted to own the whole history.
-It can help with consent tracking, provider credential proofs, drug and device supply chain events, clinical trial audit trails, and cross-organization claims or authorization workflows.
+Blockchain in healthcare fits when several independent organizations need a shared, tamper-evident record of events and no single party should own the whole history.
+The strongest use cases are patient consent proofs, provider credential attestations, drug and medical-device supply chain events, clinical trial audit trails, and cross-organization claims or authorization milestones.

-It is not a default replacement for an EHR, data warehouse, claims system, or patient app database.
-Most healthcare software still needs governed databases, APIs, access controls, encryption, audit logs, backups, and operational workflows.
-A blockchain layer only earns its place when shared trust, provenance, and multi-party verification matter more than speed, simplicity, and editability.
+It is not a default replacement for an EHR, claims platform, data warehouse, patient app database, or integration layer.
+Most healthcare software still needs governed databases, FHIR APIs, identity matching, access controls, encryption, audit logs, backups, and operational workflows.
+A ledger earns its place only when shared trust, provenance, and multi-party verification matter more than speed, simplicity, and editability.

-The safest pattern is usually not to store protected health information directly on-chain.
-Store PHI in controlled clinical or document systems, then put only hashes, pointers, consent state, credential attestations, and timestamped events on the ledger.
+The safest default is to keep protected health information off-chain.
+Store PHI in controlled clinical, document, or operational systems, then place only hashes, pointers, consent state, credential attestations, and timestamped workflow events on the ledger.
 That gives teams verification without turning sensitive records into permanent distributed data.

 Why Healthcare Teams Consider Blockchain